epian1/shiva/README.md

 comments, conserns or criticism find me here: https://discord.gg/cKv2DMF

 # Usage
 * The only option you have to give an argument to is -v, --victim.
-The rest are given reasonable deafault values if no argument is given an option.
+The rest are given reasonable deafault values if no option is given an argument.

 -v, --victim      | The IP address.
 -d, --destination | The targeted Port number.